Goodreads Giveaway: Win 1 of 50 free Kindle copiesEnter now

 All companies combined

-The same companies buying up memory chips are also building massive data centers across rural America.
-These facilities need electricity—lots of it.
-That's why your utility bill might be going up, why new power lines are being built through farmland, and why your town might be considering a data center proposal.
+The same companies buying up memory chips are building massive data centers across rural America.
+That's why your utility bill might be rising, why new power lines are going up, and why your town might be considering a data center proposal.

 Learn more about the book